-The conferences, now in their 73rd year, are organized by University of Vermont Extension in partnership with participating organizations.
+The conferences are organized by UVM Extension in partnership with participating organizations.
 They are designed to help town clerks, planners, listers, select board members and other officials do their jobs more effectively by providing updates on tax laws and regulations, municipal recordkeeping and effective strategies for handling planning, zoning and other town issues.